 During your course, we will include Free rental of all of the above core dive gear items only.
 You will be required to collect your core dive gear prior to the open water training dives from us.

 * Please note, due to the ongoing pandemic we are not hiring masks and snorkels due to the risk of cross contamination, please contact us if you would like more information.

 Enrol onto the course by making your purchase online through our website.
 You will then receive an email asking for some more details to get you registered and also offering some help to get you started with your online materials.
 After that, we will send you more details on logistics of your course, such where to be and when.

-If you already know which of our upcoming course dates suits you best, please book these date if you are unsure simply give us a call to discuss this further.
+If you already know which of our upcoming course dates suits you best, please book this date if you are unsure or can’t find a date that works for you simply give us a call to discuss this further.